University: University of Birmingham

 Changes on the horizon

-In recent months, the coronavirus pandemic has seen Nimmisha’s work evolve, with court deadlines and hearings being moved online.
-She explains that she was involved in virtual hearings at the Supreme Court earlier in the year, and that her colleague recently participated in the first High Court clinical negligence trial to take place remotely.
+The coronavirus pandemic has seen Nimmisha’s work evolve, with court deadlines and hearings being moved online.
+She explains that she was involved in virtual hearings at the Supreme Court, and that her colleague participated in the first High Court clinical negligence trial to take place remotely.
 “It will be interesting to see how this will work moving forward,” she says, musing if this might be a long-term innovation within the justice system.
 “Virtual hearings can be easier to arrange than physical ones, and can save in costs.”

 Aside from an increasingly digital workload, Nimmisha also describes the disruption that could come from the government’s planned reforms for fixed recoverable costs in clinical negligence cases.
 “If the government brings in fixed costs, this could make a huge difference to how our cases are run in the future.”
 She explains that clinical negligence cases can be expensive as they often involve paying experts for reports.
 If firms aren’t confident they can recover their reasonable costs and expenses as they currently do, they may be less likely to take these kinds of cases.
 “Where will that leave our clients?” she asks.
 “I am concerned that clients who have lower value negligence cases will not be able to get access to justice.”
 With no answers just yet and a government review underway, it remains to be seen what impact these changes might have.